nickbild/csi_hr/README.md

 #### Training the machine learning model

 read_and_process_csi.py can also be put into a mode where it collects and processes CSI data and writes it to a text file (`COLLECT_TRAINING_DATA = True`), rather than making heart rate predictions.
-This data is paired with actual heart rate data collected using a generic dev board with a MAX30102 pulse oximetry and heart-rate monitor module (this sensor is *only* needed to collect training data).
+This data is paired with actual heart rate data collected using a generic breakout board with a MAX30102 pulse oximetry and heart-rate monitor module (this sensor is *only* needed to collect training data).
 This data is then used in my [training script](https://github.com/nickbild/csi_hr/blob/main/train.py) that builds an LSTM model in TensorFlow with the following architecture:

 ```python
 main_input = keras.Input(shape=(100, 192), name='main_input')